This section describes how to compile the generated code for C# and VB.NET, which references to add and how to use it in your own projects.

 LLBLGen Pro uses the

 DbProviderFactory system of .NET.
-For .NET Full, in general installers for each ADO.NET provider make sure the DbProviderFactory is registered in machine.config.
+For .NET Framework, in general installers for each ADO.NET provider make sure the DbProviderFactory is registered in machine.config.
 It's not enough to reference an ADO.NET provider package from nuget, you have

 to use an installer.
 For PostgreSql, Npgsql provides this installer on GitHub in the Releases section.